erinecon/pe-doc-dashboard/README.md

 # Dashboard

-A Django-based database-driven web application, to track progress of projects against a set of criteria to measure quality and progress.
+A Django-based database-driven web application, to track the progress of projects against a set of criteria to measure quality and progress.

 ![A sample dashboard](screenshots/dashboard.png)